 National rollout and mandating the service

 The service is now used by all 44 designated family judge court sites across England and Wales.
-This means every local authority and legal professional firm can sign up.
-Over 80 local authorities are using the service and saving valuable time.
+141 local authorities are also using the service and saving valuable time.
 Judges and legal professionals are viewing bundles at hearings and collaborating on draft orders that are being approved faster and providing more time to for parties to comply with directions.

 Listening to feedback